houseos/kvs/README.md

-# kvs - Non-distributed Secure Key Value Store
+# kvs - Secure Key Value Store

 Have you ever implemented an application that had to store data persistently?
 Have you ever been afraid of the confidentiality of this information?